Winter Whitetails: A Guide to Backyard Deer Feeding

 The main motivation for backyard feeding is to prevent loss of wintering deer due to starvation.
 Whitetails in the northeast contend with deep snow, limited access to natural forage and increased predation.
 Supplemental feeding is an asset to the herd as a whole.
 Younger deer have higher energy demands and with increased difficulty wading through deep snow, winters are especially hazardous.
 Mature bucks enter the colder months having depleted fat reserves during the rut and when winter arrives, they are often in a weakened state; unable to replenish important fat levels.

-Studies have shown that doe’s with improved winter nutrition have fewer fawns die at birth, and increased fecundity rates, or the delivery of multiple fawns.
+Studies have shown that does with improved winter nutrition have fewer fawns die at birth, and increased fecundity rates, or the delivery of multiple fawns.
 Improved winter diet is beneficial to all members of a whitetail population, and is the cornerstone of any backyard feeding.

 After years of experimenting with different feed types, I settled on ‘livestock grower pellets’ from Ritchie Feed & Seed, in Ottawa.
-These grower pellets are composed of 14” Protein, 8 % Fiber, 3 % crude fat and 1% calcium and available at many other livestock feed stores in Ontario’s northeast: Krause Farm Feeds in Powassan, and Valley Farm & Feed in Chelmsford.
+These grower pellets are composed of 14” Protein, 8 % Fiber, 3 % crude fat and 1% calcium and are available at many other livestock feed stores in Ontario’s northeast: Krause Farm Feeds in Powassan, and Valley Farm & Feed in Chelmsford.

 Take note that the use of whole corn, whole wheat or whole barley cause digestive issues for deer, since these foods are high in starch.